icebob/moleculer-java-site/src/concepts.md

 ## No Object Mapping

-For similar performance reasons, Moleculer `Services` do not use Java Object Mappers.
+For the sake of simplicity, and similarity to Node.js version, Moleculer does not use Java Object Mappers.
 The data is received, processed and returned in "raw" JSON format.
 Object Mapper's are useful when starting the system, and we process configuration files using the Spring Framework, for example.